Protein Farts: Best Powder & Shakes That Won’t Cause Gas

-It’s not just the generic cheap stuff, either.
-Some brands may be better than others, but people complain even about high quality top sellers like Optimum Nutrition, Quest, EAS, BSN, etc.
+It’s not just the generic cheap brands, either.
+People even complain about high quality top sellers like Optimum Nutrition, Quest, EAS, BSN, etc.

 Stink aside, the bloating can give you stomach pains and headaches.
-We won’t even repeat what bodybuilders post about their poop on the forums.
-Added creatine may amplify all of these possible side effects.
+We won’t even repeat the grotesque things bodybuilders post about their poop on forums!

 Before reviewing the best protein powders that won’t cause gas in excess, let’s take a step back and review what causes this problem in the first place – both in your general diet as well as your supplements.